-As part of the program, black&write! periodically provides internships to aspiring First Nations editors.
+As part of our writing and editing program, black&write! periodically provides internships to aspiring First Nations editors.

 Our internship program offers talented young Aboriginal and Torres Strait Islanders valuable career pathways, and fosters the development of new Aboriginal and Torres Strait Islander writing.